-Prenatal & postnatal yoga has a natural sense of community.
+Prenatal and Postnatal Yoga have a natural sense of community

 A main goal of yoga is to tune in to and learn more about our body.
 Through a regular asana practice we start to become more aware of our body’s needs and limits.
 This awareness in our yoga practice can extend to everything we do throughout the rest of our day.

-Apply the same goal to Prenatal and Postnatal Yoga.
+Apply this same goal to Prenatal and Postnatal Yoga.
 Try to tune in and learn more about our body: prepare for pregnancy, the childbirth process, the postpartum period, and early parenthood.

-We also practice shapes that are conducive to labor.
-Pose you might want to do while giving birth are great to practice throughout your pregnancy.
+Lean how to use yoga techniques like asana and pranayama in childbirth specifically.
+Practice shapes that are conducive to labor.
+Poses you might want to do while giving birth are great to practice throughout your pregnancy.
 This will enable you to get used to it as your body is changing.

 Pranayama (breathing techniques) bring a certain kind of balancing and calming energy, which is essential for labor and once the baby arrives.
 Calming breath (equal inhales and exhales) and Nadi Shodhana (alternate nostril breathing) are used frequently in class.

-My class emphasizes letting the body heal from labor and pregnancy.
+Postnatal Yoga class emphasizes letting the body heal from labor and pregnancy.
 Providing a nurturing time to get to know your body now that it needs to care for and possibly nourish a child (if breast/chestfeeding).
-Also gentle strengthening, stretching, and breathwork that is found in prenatal yoga.
+Also gentle strengthening, stretching, and breath-work that is found in prenatal yoga.